ramiyappan/Heart-disease/README.md

 # Predicting Heart-disease

+## Files on the Repository

+  Dataset Folder -----> *contains the train, test and format of output files for the dataset.*

+  Graphs folder  ------> *consists of 3 graphs with Number of iterations Vs the Cost.*

-> GD Main.ipynb is the main program in jupyter notebook.
+  GD Main.ipynb  -----> *is the main program in jupyter notebook.*

-> GD.py is just the copy of whole program in python file.
+  GD.py ---------------> *is just the copy of whole program in python file.*

+  HW2_IYAPPAN.zip --> *is the submission zip file for the homework.*

+  GD Report.pdf ------> *is the submission file for the final report.*

 ## Business Problem